 The most common foot condition we treat is a Bunion.
 A bunion is a bony deformity of the joint at the base of the big toe.
 The medical name is hallux valgus.

 The main sign of a bunion is the big toe pointing towards the other toes on the same foot, which may force the foot bone attached to it (the first metatarsal) to stick outwards.
 Bunions may be extremely painful and make it difficult to wear shoes.
 They are also formed when the big toe loses its flexibility to bend during walking.
 Experts suggest that bunions are hereditary and not caused but aggravated by badly fitting footwear.
 Many people are waiting on a list for this type of surgery,at The Yorkshire foot Hospital we can often do a patients procedure within the month, payment plans are available with 0% finance.
+Who can be effected by Bunions? bunions can start from an early age and is a hereditary condition, patients can get worse from ill fitting shoes which can then in return cause pain.

 – A swollen, bony bump on the outside edge of your foot.